ImperialCollegeLondon/epidemia/README.md

   - [Time-Dependent Modeling](articles/TimeDependentR.html) demonstrate
     how to model weekly changes in the reproduction number as a random walk.
+  - [Resolving Problems](articles/ResolvingProblems.htm) will demonstrate how to resolve common problems when using the package.

 ## Usage

 ``` r